Chocolate Cheesecake Bars

 - Bake in the preheated oven for 30-35 minutes or until the top looks almost set in the middle and the cheesecake has a slight wobble.

 - Cool the cheesecake fully until it reaches room temperature.
-Cover the pan and place in the fridge for at least 4 hours to chill.
+Cover the pan and place in the fridge for at least 4 hours or overnight to chill.

-- When ready to serve, slice with a sharp knife.
+- When ready to serve, take the cheesecake out of the fridge.
+If you lined the pan, lift the bars out of the pan using the overhang of the aluminium foil – lifting from the long ends.
+Place on a cutting board.
+Slice with a sharp knife.
 Be sure to cut all the way through the crust.
-For clean cuts - wipe off the knife in between after each slice.
+For clean cuts – wipe off the knife in between after each slice.

 Notes

-- Make sure to use full-fat, brick-style cream cheese.
+- Cream Cheese: Make sure to use full-fat, brick-style cream cheese.
 Do not use low fat or low calorie cream cheese, or anything labeled spreadable or whipped.

-- Nutrition information is an estimate only and based on 1 slice, assuming the pan is sliced into 15 equal pieces.
+- Nutrition: Nutrition information is an estimate only and based on 1 slice with chocolate ganache, assuming the pan is sliced into 15 equal pieces.
+You can very likely serve more than 15 people with this recipe because the bars are rich.

 Nutrition